fareha0402/Javascript-practice/README.md

 # Javascript-practice
-Sort Array and Remove duplicate from array/ Destructuring/ Sets Modal creation using HTML/CSS with Table as content
+Hacker rank practice question and concept learnt from it Modal creation using HTML/CSS with Table as content Sort Array and Remove duplicate from array/ Destructuring/ Sets.